 Introduction

 This section describes how some SPs have already implemented an internal IP routing service using data available from the LERG and NPAC.
 This is possible because when SPs obtain numbering resources they are associated with the SP’s OCN, the serving switch’s CLLI code, an NPA-NXX, as well as a 10-digit LRN for those TNs which are ported or pooled.
 These “identifiers” are shared among SPs through existing NPAC and LERG feeds and no new industry systems development or standards were required to implement this solution.
 Sometimes referred to as the “aggregation method,” the use of these existing identifiers to efficiently represent (or aggregate) large groups of TNs significantly reduces the quantity of routing records, and avoids the need for SPs to provision multiple instances of the same routing data for each of its customers’ TNs.
-During the development of the interconnection agreement, SPs exchange these “identifiers” (aka “group identifiers”) and ingress SBC IP addresses to establish routes between their networks via an IP interconnection.
+During the development of the interconnection agreement, SPs exchange these “identifiers” (aka “TN group identifiers”) and ingress SBC IP addresses to establish routes between their networks via an IP interconnection.

 - Use Cases